Azizlachtar/IoT_Traffic_Monitor/README.md

 2. IoT Spark Processor
 3. IoT Spring Boot Dashboard

-## Acknowledgments
-- The developers and contributors of Apache Kafka, Spark, Cassandra, and Spring Boot for providing powerful tools and frameworks for real-time data processing and web application development.
-- Open-source community for their valuable contributions and support.
 ---

 The Traffic Data Monitoring project aims to provide real-time insights into traffic patterns using IoT data from connected vehicles.
 With its modular design and use of cutting-edge technologies, it offers a scalable and efficient solution for monitoring and analyzing traffic data.